Farm Assist is a means-tested payment for low income farmers. To qualify for

 income from it.

-Your total means from all sources are added together to get a total weekly
+Your means from all sources are added together to get a total weekly means.

-means.
-The difference between your assessed weekly means and the appropriate
+You will be paid the difference between your total assessed weekly means and